gdmnl/Spectral-GNN-Benchmark/README.md

 [^1]: Please refer to the [official guide](https://pytorch.org/get-started/locally/) if a specific CUDA version is required for PyTorch.
 [^2]: Please refer to the [official guide](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) if a specific CUDA version is required for PyG.

+For additional installation of the C++ backend, please refer to [propagations/README.md](pyg_spectral/propagations/README.md#installation).

 ## Reproduce Experiments
 ### Main Experiments